-- blue bin for cardboard
+- Blue bin for cardboard and paper.

-- brown bin for cans, plastic bottles and glass bottles/jars
+- Brown bin for cans, plastic bottles and glass bottles/jars.

-- grey bin for general waste
+- Grey bin for general waste.

 By making some simple changes, we can all recycle more to help our environment.

-You may also see us knocking on doors in areas where residents don’t recycle much.
+You may also see us knocking on doors in areas where people don’t recycle much.
 We do this to let everyone know what can be recycled and to make sure they have the right bins.

 Make the change

 - Compost at home – you can buy a compost bin from most DIY stores.
-Learn how you can use all kinds of different things from around your home in your compost, including things like vegetable peelings and vacuum fluff at recycle now.

-- buy concentrated goods such as laundry detergent and re-fillable containers for things like coffee
+- Buy concentrated goods such as laundry detergent and re-fillable containers for things like coffee.

-- buy rechargeable batteries
+- Buy rechargeable batteries.

-- take a re-usable shopping bag to the shops
+- Take a re-usable shopping bag to the shops.

-- Ask friends if they want your old magazines or take them to your nearest doctors/dentist surgery
+- Ask friends if they want your old magazines or take them to your nearest doctors/dentist surgery.

-- Take your engine oil to your nearest recycling centre
+- Take your engine oil to your nearest recycling centre.

 - Join our real nappy incentive scheme and claim for a grant towards the cost of a ‘birth to potty pack’.

 Find out how you can reduce, reuse and recycle your waste below.

 We can all play a part in making Barnsley more sustainable.
 Reducing the amount of waste we produce should be the first thing we try to do in order to help our planet.

 Reducing food waste

 Every year in the UK, 6.6 million tonnes of household food is thrown away – creating nearly 25 million tonnes of CO2 emissions.
 This is equivalent to 5.4 per cent of the UK’s territorial emissions.